 Bala was born in Windsor on February 21, 1931.

 At the age of 13, he took a job as a “pin boy” at the old Crescent Lanes bowling alley on Ottawa Street, which would later become Parkview Lanes.
 Bala worked at the alley between 1944 and ’46, where he bowled in the Saturday morning Pin Boy League and became more and more familiar with the game.
-In 1947, Bala moved to the Palace Lanes (which would somewhat confusingly later become known as the Crescent Lanes), where he set pins for one year.
+In 1947, Bala moved to the Palace Lanes, where he set pins for one year.

 Bala stepped away from bowling for a number of years as he pursued a career in police work.
 He began working at the Windsor Police Department as a clerk in 1950 and became a full Officer in ’52.

 In 1953, Harry and Evelyn Slobasky, proprietors of Crescent Lanes, asked Bala if he would like to return to bowling.
 Because he was building a home and his first child was due in a matter of months, Bala politely declined, but the Slobaskys offered him a deal he was unable to refuse.
 The couple promised to look after his bowling fees so long as Bala would help organize the Labatt’s 12-Team Men’s Handicap Classic League and serve as the alley’s Secretary-Treasurer.
 Bala agreed and went on to hold the latter role for several years.